mozilla-services/merino-py/docs/api.md

   request.
 See the `/providers` endpoint below for valid options.
 If provided, only suggestions from the listed providers will be returned.
 If not provided, Merino will use a built-in default set of providers.
 The default set of providers can be seen in the `/providers` endpoint.
+Supplying the `default` value to the `providers` parameter will return suggestions from the default providers.

 ### Headers